 Complaints or appeals about undergraduate admissions decisions are dealt with by the college which considered the application, except for Medicine and Biomedical Sciences which are dealt with by the relevant department.
 You must make your appeal within 28 calendar days of (a) for complaints, when the matters you are complaining about occurred, or (b), for appeals, the date you were notified of the relevant admissions decision.

-If you are dissatisfied with the formal decision of your college or department (the “Initial Decision”), you can ask the Director of Undergraduate Admissions to review that decision.
-The Director of Undergraduate Admissions is a representative of the University, rather than any individual college, and will not have been previously involved in the matter.
+If you are dissatisfied with the response to your stage 1 complaint or appeal, you can ask the Director of Undergraduate Admissions to review that response.
+The Director of Undergraduate Admissions is a representative of the University, rather than any individual college or department.

 The following types of complaints or appeals have separate procedures:

 - Admissions complaints or appeals for Graduates (see the Graduate Admissions Complaints and Appeals procedures)

 - Behaviour of members of staff amounting to harassment (see the Harassment Policy)